-IPR&D is an intangible asset classified as an indefinite-lived until the completion or abandonment of the associated research and development effort, and will be amortized over an estimated useful life to be determined at the date the project is completed.
-IPR&D is not amortized during this period, but rather tested for impairment.
+IPR&D is an intangible asset classified as indefinite-lived until the completion or abandonment of the associated research and development effort, and will be amortized over an estimated useful life to be determined at the date the project is completed.
+IPR&D is not amortized until the project is completed or abandoned, but rather tested for impairment.